-However, you may notice that in some cases on the Route Profile view there may be two dotted lines over any particular location like you see depicted below.
+However, you may notice that in some cases on the Route Profile or Meteogram views there may be two dotted lines over any particular location like you see depicted below.
 This is very common when there is a temperature inversion aloft.
 That is, the environmental temperature increases with increasing altitude.
 Shown below on the SporkPole over the Purdue University Airport (KLAF), the highest freezing level is forecast to be 6,036 MSL and the lowest freezing level is forecast to be 1,934 feet MSL at 1733Z.
 This implies that the environmental temperature crosses over the 0°C isotherm more than once, hence, multiple freezing levels exist.
 In most cases where only two freezing levels exist, the atmosphere between these two altitudes will be above 0°C. However, it’s also possible the environmental temperature may cross the 0°C isotherm more than twice.
-Consequently, the temperature could also be below 0°C between the lowest and highest freezing levels depicted on the Route Profile view.
+Consequently, the temperature could also be colder than 0°C between the lowest and highest freezing levels depicted on the Route Profile view.

 In the end, there’s no way to tell how many times the environmental temperature crosses the 0°C isotherm using just the WeatherSpork Route Profile view.
 Instead, you will need to drill down using a thermodynamic diagram (Skew-T) in the WeatherSpork Airport view and examine the forecast temperature profile aloft.
 Shown below is the Skew-T log (p) diagram from the Rapid Refresh model showing the two hour forecast valid at 1700Z for the Purdue University Airport.
 You can see that the environmental temperature crosses the 0°C isotherm a total of three times (designated by the three blue arrows) between the lowest and highest freezing level.
 This corresponds fairly well to the forecast in the Profile View.